souvikmaji/leaderboard/README.md

 In this project we are using the SQL [rank function](http://www.sqltutorial.org/sql-window-functions/sql-rank/) to calculate team ranks.
 In the SQL RANK functions, we use the `OVER()` clause to define the entire table is being considered for calculation of the rank.
 The `ORDER BY` clause is used to sort the results in a descending order.

+Too see the database queries being generated while fetching data, set `database.logmode: true` in the config.yml file.

 ## Run in local environment:

 ### Prerequisites